hiulit/RetroPie-Godot-Engine-Emulator/README.md

 * godot-engine
 * Install from source

-A new `godot-engine` folder will be created in `/home/pi/RetroPie/roms/`, where you can put your games using `.pck` and `zip` extensions.
+A new `godot-engine` folder will be created in `/home/pi/RetroPie/roms/`, where you can put your games using the `.pck` and `.zip` extensions.

 For example, if you download a game from https://itch.io/, the downloaded `.zip` usually contains 2 files: the executable and the game.
-The later is, most the times, a `.pck` file and that's the one we want.
+The later is, most of the times, a `.pck` file and that's the one we want.
 Just copy it to `/home/pi/RetroPie/roms/godot-engine`.

 The script installs different versions of the "emulator" for maximum compatibility:

 - `2.1.6`
 - `3.0.6`
 - `3.1.2`
-- `3.2.0`
+- `3.2.3`

 If the game you are trying to play doesn't work, try changing the "emulator" in the [runcommand](https://github.com/RetroPie/RetroPie-Setup/wiki/runcommand).

 If you are using an `x86` PC, the "emulators" used are Godot's export templates downloaded from https://godotengine.org/download/.

+* `godot-engine-x.x.x-x86`

-For the Raspberry Pi, the script will auto-detect if you are using a `0/1` or a `2/3` version and it will install the proper **FRT** "emulators".
-Same for any `arm64` single computer board.
+For the Raspberry Pi, the script will auto-detect if you are using a `0/1`, a `2/3` or a `4` version and it will install the proper **FRT** "emulators".

+* `godot-engine-x.x.x-frt-rpi0-1`
+* `godot-engine-x.x.x-frt-rpi2-3`
+* `godot-engine-x.x.x-frt-rpi4`

+In the case of the **Raspberry Pi 4**, the script will install additional Godot "emulators", starting at `v3.1.2`, specifically compiled for it.

+* `godot-engine-x.x.x-rpi4`

+For any `arm64` single computer board, the script will install the proper **FRT** "emulators".

+* `godot-engine-x.x.x-frt-arm64`

 In case none of the "emulators" work...
 Sorry.